Environmental Groups File Lawsuit Against Donald Trump Over Pipeline

 — ThinkProgress (@thinkprogress) March 30, 2017

-Former President Barack Obama previously rejected the pipeline, not because of Native American concerns, but claims that it would result in excessive greenhouse gases and have no quantifiable positive effect on fuel costs.
+Former president Barack Obama previously rejected the pipeline, not because of Native American concerns, but claims that it would result in excessive greenhouse gases and have no quantifiable positive effect on fuel costs.

 “This tar sands pipeline poses a direct threat to our climate, our clean water, wildlife, and thousands of landowners and communities along the route of this dirty and dangerous project, and it must and will be stopped,” Michael Brune, of the Sierra Club, one of the groups involved in the suit, told Reuters.

-Donald Trump claims pipeline extensions would reduce America’s dependence on Middle Eastern oil, lower fuel costs and create jobs.
+Donald Trump claims pipeline extensions would reduce America’s dependence on Middle Eastern oil, lower fuel costs, and create jobs.

 The lawsuit is the second filed this week against the Trump White House.
 The Northern Cheyenne Native American tribe of Montana alleged in a complaint brought Wednesday that the president’s administration acted illegally when it lifted a ban on coal leases on federal land.

-The 2,100-mile first phase of the Keystone pipeline runs from Hardisty, Alberta, to Steele City, Nebraska.
-From there, and on Roxana, Illinois and Patoka, Illinois.
+The 2,100-mile first phase of the Keystone pipeline runs from Hardisty, Alberta, to Steele City, Nebraska, and then on to Roxana, Illinois and Patoka, Illinois.

-There is also a 537-mile stretch, and a 1,379-mile section.
 The 1,379-mile length runs through six counties in Missouri and two in Kansas.
 It also enters Illinois from Canada.

-Keystone’s Phases 2 and 3 collectively span 773 miles.
-Phase 4, the proposed Keystone XL, would span 327 miles from Hardisty, Alberta, entering the United States at Morgan, Montana, continuing through Baker, Montana; South Dakota to Steele City.
+Keystone’s phases 2 and 3 collectively span 773 miles.
+Phase 4, the proposed Keystone XL, would span 327 miles from Hardisty, Alberta, entering the United States at Morgan, Montana, continuing through Baker, Montana, then through South Dakota to Nebraska.

 Lawsuits pile up over Trump's Keystone XL approval https://t.co/CHRtyF0D2o pic.twitter.com/ASi439GQf9